Figure Skating

 • Toe Pick - The teeth at the front of the blade, used to assist in jumping and spinning.

 • Axel - A jump in which skaters take off from the forward outside edge of the blade and land on the back outside edge of the opposite foot.
-The axel is one of the most difficult jumps and the only one that takes off from a forward position.
+The axle is one of the most difficult jumps and the only one that takes off from a forward position.

 • Lutz - A jump in which skaters use their toe pick and take off from a back outside edge, landing on the back outside edge of the opposite foot.
 Skaters glide backwards on a wide curve, tap their toe pick into the ice and rotate in the opposite direction of the curve.